Thesis Topics

 Procedure

 Any time in between feel free to contact me for more feedback and hints, especially when you are stuck with technical or programming challenges.
-Even in distance mode we can always have a little Jitsi screen sharing session to solve problems.
+Even in distance mode we can have a telco screen sharing session to solve problems.

 See also www.wu.ac.at/infobiz/topics/how-to-write-a-thesis